deoyani/labcas-docker/README.md

 ```bash
 docker-compose up --build
 ```

+Make sure the `GITHUB_TOKEN` variable is set in your environment so that the private `publish` repository can be cloned during the build.

 If you have already run previous builds and re-running, recommend shutting down previous environments first: